 Many players avoid using the neighbor bets strategy due to its increased complexity; however, when used as part of a broader strategy, it can be very lucrative.
 This bet is usually available in roulette variants with only one 0 pocket, i.e., European or French.

-For example, if the player chooses 7, the other numbers covered by the Neighbour bet would be 12, 18, 28 and 29.
+For example, if the player chooses 7, the other numbers covered by the neighbor bet would be 12, 18, 28 and 29.

 Final Bets

 Final bets come in two variations.
-The first is Finales en Plein, where players can bet on numbers ending with the same digit, such as 0, 10, 20 and 30.
-Players need four chips for numbers ending in numbers from 0 to 6, while three chips are used for those ending in 7, 8 or 9.
+The first is finales en plein, where players can bet on numbers ending with the same digit, such as 0, 10, 20 and 30.
+Players need four chips for numbers ending in digits from 0–6, while three chips are used for those ending in 7, 8 or 9.
 This is because only three numbers on the European roulette wheel end in 7, 8 or 9.

 The second variation is Finales a Cheval, where split bets are placed on numbers ending with the same digit.
 Five chips are used for split bets on 0-1, 1-2, 2-3, 4-5 and 5-6.
 Four chips are needed for split bets on 0-3, 1-4, 2-5, 3-6, 7-8 and 8-9.
 Pairs of 4-7, 5-8, 6-9, 7-10, 8-11 and 9-12 require three chips.

-Payout: Finales Cheval Plein usually pays out at 17 to 1 while Finales en Plein pays out at 35 to 1.
+Payout: Finales cheval plein usually pays out at odds of +1,700 while finales en plein pays out at odds of +3,500.

 Full Complete Bets